How to Kick Off Your Company’s Digital Transformation

 Digital transformation is a term that is often misunderstood.
 It can be used to describe integrating new technologies, automating operations, going paperless, or the rollout of digital products and services.
-However, it’s much more than adding tech processes or bolting on a digital solution to an operational problem.
+However, a framework for getting started is much more than adding tech processes or bolting on a digital solution to an operational problem.

-Transformation is the key word.
+Transformation is the keyword.
 Simply put, it’s the act or process of transforming.
-For organizations, the process of digital transformation encompasses enterprise-wide culture shifts that ask companies to embrace innovation, rapid change, and experimentation.
+For organizations, the digital transformation process encompasses enterprise-wide culture shifts that ask companies to embrace innovation, rapid change, and experimentation.
 In addition, the digital change process integrates technology into every aspect of an organization and transforms everything from business practices to customer experiences.

-The pandemic has only served to accelerate a previously existing rapid rate of digital transformation across industries.
-Non-digital native enterprises are forging ahead to tackle all kinds of challenges relevant to growth, customer service, efficiency of operations, productivity, cost reduction, innovation, and risk management.
+The pandemic has only accelerated a previously existing rapid rate of digital transformation across industries.
+Non-digital native enterprises are forging ahead to tackle all kinds of challenges relevant to growth, customer service, the efficiency of operations, productivity, cost reduction, innovation, and risk management.
 According to the latest forecast by Gartner Inc., global spending on digital transformation reflects this increasing trend, to the tune of $3.9 trillion total in 2021.
 This is why having a framework for your organization’s digital transformation is so important.

 Digital Transformation has moved from being a top priority to a necessity.
 Simply put, companies that don’t transform will not survive.
 Customers’ expectations have changed, and if you don’t meet them where they are, they will move elsewhere.
 Digital Transformation is also likely to reshape the economy.
 Agility, resiliency, and a digital-first strategy are crucial to determining a business’s economic success and risk in the future.
 As Forbes put it;